lethang7794/fcj-rest-api-with-api-gateway-and-lambda-workshop/content/600-invoke-the-methods-of-rest-api-gateway/_index.md

 - API Gateway then directly invoke your Lambda function with the _(generated) event_.

 > [!TIP]
-> Congratulation, you just encounter your first event-driven architect.
+> Congratulation, you just create your first event-driven architect in AWS.

 ---